2024-01-11 19:14:00

 Photo: Vladimir Andreev © URA.RU

-At a minimum, the high probability of the emergence of a new federal document is indicated by Putin’s repeated statements about this.
+At a minimum, the high probability of the emergence of a new federal document is indicated by Putin’s repeated statements regarding this.
 At the beginning of December 2023, at a meeting with members of the Human Rights Council, the president was made a proposal on the need to federalize the concept of “large family.”
-“Moscow has certain financial opportunities, but in other regions of the country there may not be such opportunities <…> Of course, there should be a status, and it should be all-Russian, not local, we’ll definitely think about it,” the head of state replied.
+“Moscow has certain financial opportunities, but in other regions of the country there may not be such opportunities <…> Of course, there should be a status, and it should be all-Russian, not local, we’ll definitely think regarding it,” the head of state replied.

-Less than a month later (after the Year of the Family was declared), Putin instructed the government and regional heads to establish a unified federal status for large families.
+Less than a month later (following the Year of the Family was declared), Putin instructed the government and regional heads to establish a unified federal status for large families.
 The President indicated a key task: to revive the traditions of a large family.
 “People are asking for it.
 This is a fair request and a fair demand, with corresponding benefits and support mechanisms that will be guaranteed, and guaranteed uniformly throughout the country,” the head of state said then.

 Mishustin said that the Cabinet of Ministers will develop a document on demographic and family policy